-With new years right around the corner, the indulgences aren’t over yet… but all the more reason to pack in veggies along the way.
+With New Years right around the corner, the indulgences aren’t over yet… but all the more reason to pack in veggies along the way.
 This is a variation of this sweet potato salad that I was obsessed with at the beginning of fall.
 I made it a little more festive by using red pomegranates and bright green pistachios.

-2 medium sweet potatoes, cubed, plus olive oil, salt & pepper for roasting
+- 2 medium sweet potatoes, cubed, plus olive oil, salt & pepper for roasting

-2 cups baby salad greens (baby kale, spinach, arugula, etc.)
+- 2 cups baby salad greens (baby kale, spinach, arugula, etc.)

-1/3 cup pomegranate seeds
+- ⅓ cup pomegranate seeds

-1/3 cup crumbled feta
+- ⅓ cup crumbled feta

-1/4 cup toasted pistachios, toasted & chopped
+- ¼ cup toasted pistachios, chopped

-handful of chopped cilantro
+- Handful of chopped cilantro

-2-3 chopped scallions, white and green parts
+- 2-3 scallions, chopped, white and green parts

-2 tablespoons olive oil
+- 2 tablespoons extra-virgin olive oil

-2 teaspoons honey
+- 2 teaspoons honey

-1 teaspoon sherry vinegar or white wine vinegar
+- 1 teaspoon sherry vinegar or white wine vinegar

-Preheat your oven to 400 degrees.
-Chop the sweet potato into bite sized cubes.
-Drizzle with some olive oil, salt and pepper, and roast in the oven for 20-30 minutes, or until they start to edges start to turn a darker brown.
+- Roast the sweet potatoes: Preheat your oven to 400 degrees.
+Drizzle the sweet potato cubes with some olive oil, salt, and pepper, and roast in the oven for 20-30 minutes, or until the edges start to turn a darker brown.